ddnexus/pagy/docs/how-to.md

 ## Adding HTTP headers

-Pagy implements the [RFC-8288](https://tools.ietf.org/html/rfc8288) compilant http response headers (and other helpers) useful for API pagination: no need of other dependencies.
+Pagy implements the [RFC-8288](https://tools.ietf.org/html/rfc8288) compliant http response headers (and other helpers) useful for API pagination: no need of other dependencies.
 See the [headers extra](http://ddnexus.github.io/pagy/extras/headers) documentation and examples.

 ## Using the pagy_info helper